 With our urban neighbors close by, agriculture has both its challenges and opportunities.
 One of those opportunities is to help people understand where their food comes from and the variety of ways it can be produced.
 With the help of local farmers, we use the media and events like Slice of Ag to educate and share our story.

-Rick Miller works with individuals to address issues that impact their lives such as: small acreage management, pasture and forage management, pond management and water quality, crop and crop production, and home pest control.
+Our staff works with individuals to address issues that impact their lives such as: small acreage management, pasture and forage management, pond management and water quality, crop and crop production, and home pest control.

 No matter what you need, stop by, email or give us a call.
 We're here to help!